eoinkelly/notes/oauth/oauth.md

 # OAuth

 * allows you to grant 3rd party access to your web resources without sharing their passwords
-* is an _authorization_ protocol not an _authentication_ protocol
+* is an _authorization_ protocol not an _authentication_ protocol!
+    * You have to add something like OpenID on top to get authentication
 * NOTE: you cannot run OAuth without SSL and expect it to be secure because you have to send the "token" and the "secret" to the client somehow
 * OAuth is really for delegation not authorization - maybe should have been called "ODelegate"
     * delegates authorization to a authorization provider